 about all our artist talks and gallery events.

 Talks from the fall 2013 semester included:

-Laylah Ali was featured on Ocotber 4 in the "Mosaic Project: Laylah Ali and Gerald Cyrus" exhibit.
+Laylah Ali and Gerald Cyrus (shown below) was featured in the "Mosaic Project: Laylah Ali and Gerald Cyrus" exhibit.
 Ali and Cyrus each presented free artist talks for the community and worked with area high school and middle school students.

 The Mosaic Project is a multicultural exhibition and educational program for students and families in Lancaster County.
 Read more about it here.

-Interdisciplinary artist Daren Kendall presented an artist talk on October 10.
+Interdisciplinary artist Daren Kendall presented an artist talk in October.

-Thomas Wedell returned to PCA&D as guest speaker on November 1.
+Thomas Wedell returned to PCA&D was guest speaker in November.